 The ‘It’ Factor

 This bag is much more subdued in style than others.
-Classic appeal matters to me greatly when it comes to staying power of a handbag, so this bag scores high for its wearability over time.
+Classic appeal matters to me greatly when it comes to the staying power of a handbag, so this bag scores high for its wearability over time.
 The clean lines and gorgeous red leather will always make my heart go pitter-patter and I highly recommend this bag for any collection.
 However, if you are looking for a more recognizable bag, this is not it – stick to the Luggage Tote instead.

 I bought my Celine Triptyque for $2,300 at Kirna Zabete, ask for Everest and tell him PurseBlog sent you!